eduvpn/documentation/README.md

 integrate the software in existing infrastructure, and how configure the software for one's own organization.

-**NOTE**: if you are an end-user of eduVPN and want to contact someone, please try to find the contact information of your organization [here](https://status.eduvpn.org/).
+**If you are an end-user of eduVPN** and want to contact someone, please try to find the contact information of your organization [here](https://status.eduvpn.org/).
 If you don't know where to go, then contact us at [eduvpn-support@lists.geant.org](mailto:eduvpn-support@lists.geant.org).